On this page

 - news publishers

-This change in regulation will come into force on 7 June 2021.
+This change in regulation has come into force on 7 June 2021.